greg0ire/git-gud/index.md

 ---
 ## Avoiding (git) conflicts 💥

-They happen when several people change the same file.
+They happen when several people change the same file around the same line.

 - when in doubt, use alphabetical order
 - respect the Open/Close Principle